kamilgomolka/UIKit-Swift/README.md

 # UIKit-Swift

-This project presents usage of standard elements from UIKit Framework.
+This project presents usage of elements from UIKit Framework.

 No 3rd party libraries, no subclassing of UIControls, no big extensions.
 Just plain usage of visual controls provided by Apple, and testing how it looks after changing available properties.

 ### This project is written in two versions:

 1) [UIKit-Storyboard](https://github.com/kamilgomolka/UIKit-Swift) : Views are created in Storybaoards / Xibs.
 2) [UIKit-Swift](https://github.com/kamilgomolka/UIKit-Storyboard) : Views are created in code.

 Besides the way of creating views, these two projects are more or less the same, although there might be some differences.

 ### Supported Devices